Allocation: US$3.5 million

 Latest blogs and news

-The design of the proposed program is innovative, as the total program of US$28.8 million (co-funded by GPE, IDA-World Bank and Educate a Child’s fund) is split between:
+The Expanding Opportunities for Education Project (PRODA - from its French acronym) is innovative, as the total cost of US$28.8 million (co-funded by GPE, IDA-World Bank and Education Above All Foundation) is split between:

-- an investment project financing modality for US$10.8 million that will support interventions that have already been defined and costed,
+- an investment project for $10.8 million that will support interventions that have already been defined and costed

-The disbursement-linked indicators are integrated in the design of the first three components of the project, while the GPE variable part indicators are integrated in components 2 and 3.
+The disbursement-linked indicators are integrated in the design of the first three components of the project, while the GPE results-based indicators are integrated into components 2 and 3.

 - revising the preschool curriculum and associated teaching and learning materials, based on a quality framework with a quality assurance mechanism, to allow for successful transition to primary education

-- strengthening preschool teacher capacity to implement a play-based approach to learning and integration of life skills, through pre-service and in-service training
+- strengthening preschool teacher capacity through pre-service and in-service training to implement a play-based approach to learning and integration of life skills

-Component 2: Support the expansion of access to primary and lower secondary education and retention of vulnerable populations, including refugees, girls, rural students and special needs students:
+2. Support the expansion of access to primary and lower secondary education and retention of vulnerable populations, including refugees, girls, rural students and special needs students, by:

-- Develop a medium-term school expansion plan to modernize school infrastructure with climate change considerations
+- developing a medium-term school expansion plan to modernize school infrastructure with climate change considerations

-- Rehabilitate rural primary and lower secondary schools with water point, latrines and an electrical or solar power source
+- rehabilitating rural primary and lower secondary schools with water point, latrines and an electrical or solar power source

-- Operationalize primary and lower secondary school canteens
+- operationalizing primary and lower secondary school canteens

-- Develop a strategy and campaign to promote inclusive education
+- developing a strategy and campaign to promote inclusive education

-- Develop local plans in all five regions of the country to promote enrollment and reduce dropout through locally-identify solutions, on a pilot basis.
+- developing local plans in all five regions of the country to promote enrollment and reduce dropout through locally-identify solutions, on a pilot basis.

-Component 3: Build capacity to support teaching and learning
+3. Build capacity to support teaching and learning by:

-- Improve the quality of two types of assessments: the evaluation of learning outcomes in reading and math at grade 4, and the primary school exams at grade 2 and grade 5, known as the Objectifs Terminaux d’Intégration (OTI)
+- Improving the quality of the evaluation of learning outcomes in reading and math at grade 4, and the primary school exams at grade 2 and 5, known as the Objectifs Terminaux d’Intégration (OTI)

-- Introduce an evaluation of digital competencies at primary school for grade 4 students.
+- Introducing an evaluation of digital competencies in primary school for grade 4 students.